 Where a Base pointer needs to be converted to Derived pointer, dynamic_cast will check at runtime that the pointer is to an object of the correct type.
 If it’s not, either nullptr will be returned, or an error exception thrown.

 C++ Dynamic cast and the use of it during construction and deconstruction needs further exposition.
 The this pointer type can have surprising effects.

+AI – Paul, Richard to review – Writeup about incomplete objects before or after their lifetime and related to translation units.

 Pointer casts to a more strictly aligned pointer type is undefined behaviour.